fabaff/shop/docs/development.rst

     $ sudo ansible-playbook devel/deploy.yml

 To full deploy the webshop all tables in the database must exist.
-The file ``webshop.sql`` contains all needed SQL commands and sample data for the webshop.
+The file ``rav-calc.sql`` contains all needed SQL commands and sample data for the web application.

 It's possible to deploy the website manually but this is not recommended.
 A couple of files are depending on templates which are created during the